 Jim: I will.
 I love you.
-Bye, dad.
+Bye, Watson.

 When I left his room, I spent a few minutes in the lounge outside his room to regain my composure.
 I truly felt this would be the last time I would see him alive.
 I went back into the room to take one more look at my father.
 I whispered my love and thanks and said goodbye one last time.

-I then walked out and drove home to Oklahoma.
+I then walked out and quietly drove home to Oklahoma.

 The next morning I wrote my brothers and told them that I felt it was time to let dad go.
 He deserved better than to live this way.
 Mom is gone, the house is gone, and, for all practical purposes, dad is gone, too.

 On Monday morning, September 29, I got a phone call from my brother telling me to get back to Dallas as soon as I could.
 I flew back to Dallas to be with him when he took his last breath.
 At one time during his last hours, I was alone with him and we had our last talk.
 I again thanked him for his sacrifices and his love.
 I told him that I would always love him and always remember him.
 He squeezed one of my hands, kissed the other one that was stroking his head, and whispered, We love you.

 There have been many times when I wish I could see him again or talk to him.
 I can't.
 Never again.
 But I am so glad I slept on the floor.
 That simple act gave me the satisfaction that I had done about all I could do to maximize our time together.
 It gives me joy that I treated him well and with the respect and love that he deserved.
 He had made many sacrifices so that I might have a better life.
 Much of what I am or have achieved is due to his influence.

 Some of what I have learned by witnessing people close to me die: